Tell us what you would like to see in this newsletter... Simply fill in the this contact form and we will do what we can.

 However officials and contractors have both acknowledged that the terminal buildings, which will home immigration, customs and airport flight control services, will only be completed after the event in

 Livingstone Airport (renamed Harry Mwanga Nkumbula International Airport in 2011) completed its expansion work this year.

-airline One Time has joined up with Harare-based Nu Aero and will operate in Zimbabwe under the name Fresh Air, becoming the country’s first low cost airline.
+It has been announced that a new airline will join British Airways-Comair and South Africa Airways in flying from Johannesburg to the Victoria Falls.
+South African budget airline One Time has joined up with Harare-based Nu Aero and will operate in Zimbabwe under the name Fresh Air, becoming the country’s first low cost airline.
 (One Time already offer flights to Livingstone, Zambia.)

 Earlier in the year Air Namibia increased the frequency of their flight services from Windhoek to Victoria Falls, now operating a daily schedule.
 Harare is also seeing more direct services, with international airline, KLM Royal Dutch Airline, introducing flights from Amsterdam to Harare in

 However national carrier Air Zimbabwe continues to be troubled with debts, operational issues and flight suspensions.

 Victoria Falls River Lodge has quickly established itself as one of the places to visit, with an emphasis on taste – offering luxury tented lodge accommodation and fine dining.
 Situated on the banks of the Zambezi, the lodge is the first private concession within the Zambezi National Park upstream of the Falls.

 Victoria Falls Safari Lodge has also opened its new development, Victoria